learn-co-curriculum/hs-intro-ruby-teachers-guide-rubymethods/README.md

 end
 say_hello.upcase
 ```
 + This doesn’t work!
-Why do we get this error message: undefined method `upcase' for nil:NilClass
+Why do we get this error message: `undefined method 'upcase' for nil:NilClass`
 + Because puts returns nil.
 How might we make this work?
 + There are a ton of other pre-written Ruby methods like upcase and downcase that you can use.
 Different methods can be used on different data types.
 For example, you can use upcase on a string but not an integer or a float.
-They can be found here in the ruby docs: http://www.ruby-doc.org/core-2.1.1/
+They can be found [here](http://www.ruby-doc.org/core-2.1.1/) in the ruby docs:
 + Show class how to search for classes and methods
 + Command F

-Break here for a two hour class

-Ramp up with TODO lab that practices return values

-+ Introduce arguments to this class in this lesson
-+ Let’s go back to our go_home method:

 ```ruby
  def go_home